 Frequently Asked Revision Rhinoplasty Questions

-Revision rhinoplasty is a secondary procedure designed to repair complications of an aesthetic or functional nature following a primary rhinoplasty procedure.
+Revision rhinoplasty is a secondary treatment that is designed to repair complications of an aesthetic or functional nature after a primary rhinoplasty.